Large Language Models

 HIPAA, GDPR, & Private LLMs: Meeting AI Compliance Standards

 The last two years have been a whirlwind for anyone working with a private, custom Large Language Model.
 Teams have rushed to train, fine-tune, and deploy models that summarize patient charts, draft sensitive emails, or comb through user logs.
+One of the clearest examples is AI summarizing doctor-patient conversations privately, where the same PHI-handling discipline covered below applies to raw audio, not just finished notes.
 That same excitement, however, is now colliding with privacy mandates that pre-date the current AI boom.
+Getting this right starts with treating HIPAA compliant AI as a design requirement, not an afterthought.

-HIPAA governs health data in the United States, GDPR oversees personal data for anyone inside the European Union, and an alphabet soup of newer bills—from Colorado’s CPA to India’s DPDP—are arriving fast.
+HIPAA governs health data (especially that ingested by LLMs) in the United States, GDPR oversees personal data for anyone inside the European Union, and an alphabet soup of newer bills—from Colorado’s CPA to India’s DPDP—are arriving fast.
 If your organization wants the raw insight of an LLM without the regulatory headaches, you need a concrete strategy for “private” model development and use.
+In practice, that strategy is really about demonstrating AI compliance for healthcare and other regulated industries before a model ever reaches production.

 Below is a practical roadmap that blends legal expectations with day-to-day engineering reality.